uva-engineering-decision-analysis/class_notes/Session_11.md

 ![31](Picturs/pic_31.PNG)

-Two variables are independent if knowing one of them doen not give you information about the other one.
-Also, two variables are independent if the following relationship is trup between them:
+Two variables are independent if knowing one of them do not give you information about the other one.
+Also, two variables are independent if the following relationship is true between them:

 $P(A\capB)=P(A)\timesP(B)$